Every parent has a different idea of what is considered baby travel essentials.

 We searched high and low for goggles that sealed properly around tiny toddler faces, and these Splaqua goggles do just that.

-It’s true, not everyone’s situation requires a baby monitor, and many parents these days prefer monitors that connect to your smartphone over wifi.
+It’s true, not everyone’s situation requires a baby monitor, and many parents these days prefer monitors that connect to your smartphone via wifi.

 For travel, however, it’s really hard to beat this monitor.
-Wifi can be unreliable where we travel, but more importantly, and we often don’t want to tie up one of our phones during nap time.
+Wifi can be unreliable where we travel, but more importantly, we don’t generally like having to tie up one of our phones during nap time.

 The DXR-8 also uses interchangeable lenses (wide, tele, and normal) so you can adjust the field of view depending on the room.